rmb938/ansible_k8s-on-linuxkit/README.md

 The subnet service IPs come from

+### `controlPlaneEndpoint`

+This is the control plane endpoint.
+This should point to a LoadBalancer with all the control plane nodes listening on port 6443.
+When setting this variable do not include a port.

+If you don't have a load balancer this can simply be the `init-master` node however you shouldn't do this in production.

 ## Usage

+This playbook uses [kube-router](https://github.com/cloudnativelabs/kube-router) as the CNI.

 1. Create a cluster inside of the `clusters` folder.
   * Use the `local` cluster as an example
 1. Run `ansible-playbook -i clusters/${your_cluster}/hosts site.yaml --verbose`

-If you want to customize the kubeadm configuration fork this repo and modify it as needed.
+If you want to customize the kubeadm configuration or change the CNI fork this repo and modify it as needed.

 ## TODO